bohdloss/SpaghettiEngine/README.md

 Spaghetti engine offers a dynamic asset import system: all you have to do is specify the assets to import in a ```.txt``` file!

-By default, a file called ```main.txt``` will be searched for asset import
+By default, the file ```/res/main.txt``` will be searched for asset import

 Each line in the file indicates a different asset

 Lines that start with // will be ignored

 Each word in a line, separated by 1 space, indicates the following:
-- First word: asset type (choose between - shader / shaderprogram / material / texture / model / soundbuffer - or the full class name of your custom asset type)
+- First word: asset type (choose between - shader / shaderprogram / material / texture / model / soundbuffer)
 - Second word: asset name
 - All the other words are arguments